CsabaDu/CsabaDu.DynamicTestData/README-beta.md

    - **`Throws`**: Includes the `Expected` property only if the `ITestData` instance implements `ITestDataThrows`.
 Otherwise, the `Expected` property is excluded.

 **`Extensions` Static Class**
- - **Purpose**: Provides extension methods for adding elements to object arrays and validating `ArgsCode` enum and `PropertyCode` parameters.
+ - **Purpose**: Provides extension methods for adding elements to object arrays and validating `ArgsCode` enum and `PropsCode` parameters.
  - **Methods**:
    - **`object?[] Add<T>(this object?[], ArgsCode, T?)`**: Adds a parameter to the array of arguments based on the specified argument code.
 This extension is primarily used when building test data arrays.
    - **`ArgsCode Defined(this ArgsCode, string)`**: Validates that the `ArgsCode` value is defined in the enumeration.
 This is typically used to ensure valid strategy configuration in `IDataStrategy`.
    - **`InvalidEnumArgumentException GetInvalidEnumArgumentException(this ArgsCode, string)`**: Creates a standardized invalid enumeration exception for `ArgsCode` values.
 Used throughout the test data framework to maintain consistent error reporting.
-   - **`PropertyCode Defined(this PropertyCode, string)`**: Validates that the `PropertyCode` value is defined in the enumeration.
+   - **`PropsCode Defined(this PropsCode, string)`**: Validates that the `PropsCode` value is defined in the enumeration.
 This ensures proper property filtering behavior in `IDataStrategy` implementations.
-   - **`InvalidEnumArgumentException GetInvalidEnumArgumentException(this PropertyCode, string)`**: Creates a standardized invalid enumeration exception for `PropertyCode` values.
+   - **`InvalidEnumArgumentException GetInvalidEnumArgumentException(this PropsCode, string)`**: Creates a standardized invalid enumeration exception for `PropsCode` values.
 Used throughout the test data framework to maintain consistent error reporting.

 ### TestDataTypes